 Grace is a hunter, and it does not miss.

 Notice how tired you are.
-The low, constant hum beneath every sincere believer who still thinks they chose — the exhausting arithmetic of wondering whether your choice today was sincere enough to still count, whether your doubt this afternoon disqualified your faith this morning, whether the version of you that prayed last night will still be the version of you that wakes up in the morning.
+The low, constant hum beneath every sincere believer who still thinks they chose — the exhausting arithmetic of wondering whether your faith has ever been sincere enough to count.
 That fatigue is not holiness.
 That is the weight of trying to be your own savior in a body that was never built to carry it.
 Let it down.
 It was never load-bearing.

 He was holding you the whole time.